 General inpatient nephrology

-25 inpatient beds provide the inpatient area for general nephrology on ward 206 at the Royal Infirmary.
+Inpatient beds for general nephrology are located on ward 206 at the Royal Infirmary.
 Patients cared for on these wards include those admitted briefly for investigation or treatment of renal disease, patients with pre-existing renal disease complicated by intercurrent illness, and dialysis patients with problems related or unrelated to their renal failure or dialysis.
-In-patient care is supervised by one of the consultant nephrologists each month, with a middle grade member of staff and two or three SHOs.
+In-patient care is supervised by one of the consultant nephrologists each month, with a middle grade member of staff and two or three other junior doctors.

 Haemodialysis for outpatients is performed at four Units in and around Edinburgh.
 The units are:

-- MRU (ODA, Outpatient dialysis area) at the Royal Infirmary - this has 26 stations operating 3 shifts daily, supervised by a staff grade doctor, middle grade doctors in training, and four consultant nephrologists.
+- ODA, Outpatient dialysis area at the Royal Infirmary - this has 238 stations operating 3 shifts daily 7am - 1 am Mon-Sat, supervised by a staff grade doctor, middle grade doctors in training, and four consultant nephrologists.

 - Western General Hospital satellite unit - 9 stations operating 3 shifts daily.
 WGH is a major hospital on the other side of Edinburgh.
 Patients are supervised by a consultant nephrologist and by middle grade staff.